 By: Nicole Keli

 Saving money is something that most people can appreciate, whether it be saving a few pennies at the grocery store to saving big bucks on a new car.
 But one thing that people might not think about is saving energy.
 Whether we realize it or not, saving money and saving energy go hand in hand.
-We all want to save a little money and with the following tips you will be able to do that and become an energy efficient home!
+We all want to save a little money and with the following tips you will be able to do that and have an energy efficient home!

 Tip #1 : Install a programmable thermostat